Problem Set 1, Data Engineering in ArcGIS Pro

 • Add this plot and your interpretation to your results Word document.
 In particular, mention whether you think sites far from coal plants or sites with low SO2 concentrations fall on one side of the trend line or not.

-Figure 5.6 - Regional or categorical exploration of home value vs median annual income
+- Figure 5.6 - Regional or categorical exploration of home value vs median annual income

-• Repeat the same plot as above, but have it show data either for one EPA region,or one “Dominant Life Mode” group.
+• Repeat the same plot as above, but have it show only data either for one EPA region,or one “Dominant Life Mode” group.

 ♦ Task 6: Clean up and submit